tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/odata-expression-syntax-for-azure-search.md

 -   Comparison expressions (`eq, ne, gt, lt, ge, le`).
 String comparisons are case-sensitive.

--   Constants of the supported EDM types (see [Supported data types &#40;Azure Search&#41;](supported-data-types.md) for a list of supported types).
+-   Constants of the supported [Entity Data Model](https://docs.microsoft.com/dotnet/framework/data/adonet/entity-data-model) (EDM) types (see [Supported data types &#40;Azure Search&#41;](supported-data-types.md) for a list of supported types).
 Constants of collection types are not supported.

 -   References to field names.
 Only `filterable` fields can be used in filter expressions.